livelifelively/documentation-driven-development-tools/docs/requirements/p1-ddd-tools-schema-system.plan.md

 ### 2.1 Overview

-- **Core Function**: Provides the canonical schema definition and automated generation system for Documentation-Driven Development methodology structure.
+- **Core Function**: Provides a type-safe, canonical schema definition, validation, and automated generation system for the Documentation-Driven Development (DDD) methodology.
-- **Key Capability**: Transforms JSON-based schema definitions into consistent documentation templates and schema references, ensuring all DDD projects follow identical structural patterns.
+- **Key Capability**: Defines the DDD schema using TypeScript as the source of truth, validates all `*.json` schema files for integrity, and transforms them into consistent documentation templates and schema references.
-- **Business Value**: Eliminates manual template maintenance and enables teams to adopt DDD methodology with guaranteed structural consistency across all documentation.
+- **Business Value**: Guarantees structural consistency and correctness across all documentation, improves developer productivity by catching errors early, and eliminates manual template maintenance.

 ### 2.2 Business Context

-The Documentation-Driven Development methodology requires strict structural consistency across all project documentation to enable automation, validation, and tooling integration.
-Previously, template maintenance was manual and prone to drift between projects.
+The Documentation-Driven Development methodology requires strict structural consistency.
+Initially, this was achieved by generating artifacts from `*.json` schema files, but this approach was brittle as the JSON source could be edited incorrectly.

-This system establishes a schema-as-code approach where the canonical DDD structure is defined once in JSON and automatically generates all downstream artifacts (templates, documentation, examples).
-This ensures structural consistency while enabling methodology evolution through versioned schema updates.
+This plan outlines the system's evolution to a "type-first" architecture.
+By making TypeScript the canonical source of truth and introducing a validation layer, we ensure that the schema definition is robust and error-free _before_ any generation occurs.
+This migration to a validation-first approach significantly improves the reliability and maintainability of the entire DDD tooling ecosystem.

 #### 2.2.1 User Journeys